Viccari073/extra_excercises/README.md

 # extra_excercises
-Extra exercises for parendes in Python.
+Extra exercises to learn in Python.